YZ-Zheng/AI-Learns-Handwritten-Digits/README.md

 # AI-Learns-Handwritten-Digits

 This is the development of a Convolutional Neural Network (CNN) to recognize handwritten digits using PyTorch.
+The datasets are taken from MOOC MITx - 6.86x Machine Learning with Python-From Linear Models to Deep Learning course on edX.

 # Instruction